 Tobacco Barn Hollow Preserve

 Aesthetic Appeal.
 The preserve boasts beautiful, imposing exposed rock formations and a dramatic steep-sided ravine carved out of shale with a sandstone bed.
-The purchase of these two properties provides watershed protection to the tributary that runs throughout the preserve and continues through the state forest until its confluence with the main stem of Morgan Fork.
+The purchase of these three properties and the donation of Canebrake Ridge provides watershed protection to tributaries that runs throughout the preserve and continue through the state forest until its confluence with the main stem of Morgan Fork.

 Expanding a Large Block of Forest Land.
 These tracts are immediately adjacent to the 13,350-acre Pike State Forest.
 Together, alongside nearby neighbors who also own large forest tracts and the Arc’s existing Tobacco Barn Hollow preserve, these tracts form a large block of nearly unfragmented temperate hardwood forest.
 Only along the roadsides is the land base fragmented into house sites.
 When walking these tracts, all one can see in the distance are the rippling folds of the blue forested foothills of the Appalachians.

 Rich Amphibian Pond.
 Near the homesite on the Canebrake Ridge property is a 0.3 acre pond that is shallow and – unlike most man-made ponds – has never has been stocked with fish.
 The pond currently supports abundant populations of red-spotted newts.
 Without fish, whose presence severely diminishes amphibian regeneration, the pond serves as a breeding pool for Cope’s gray tree Frogs, green frogs, wood frogs, eastern toads, spring peepers and spotted salamanders.
 Even small ponds without fish can be spectacularly productive for amphibians, the young providing sustenance for snakes, birdlife, and mammals, such as raccoons, mink, and weasels.